devilry/devilry-django/not_for_deploy/docs/user/index.rst

 Subject/Course administrator
 ----------------------------
 .. note::
     For users managing one or more courses.
+NOT STARTED.

 .. toctree::
    :maxdepth: 1